venisprajapati/vps-auto-grading-software/Functions.md

 ### 1. omrs ( .jpg/.jpeg (prefer) or .png )

+* OMR sheet paper A4 (preferable)
-* Black & white image - 300 dpi (A4 preferable)
+* Black & white image - 300 dpi or greater for scanning
-* Print must be in actual size or fit to scale (refer to omrs)
+* Print must be in actual size or fit to scale (refer to omr-sheet folder given in repo)
-* Scanned omr sheet of 90 and 190 mcqs
+* Scanned omr sheet of 90 and 200 mcqs
 * Id number is mandatory in omrs

 ### 2. students.xlsx (Sheet1)